ignashub/zk-votely/README.md

 # About

-This is a Proof of Concept project which uses Zero-Knowledge Proofs to verify whether a person voted yes or no without revealing it.
-The project also consists of simple arithmetic [circuit](https://docs.circom.io/getting-started/writing-circuits/) example.
-It also involves scripts for managing [Trusted setup](https://blog.pantherprotocol.io/a-guide-to-understanding-trusted-setups/) phase faster.

-# Zero-Knowledge Proofs template
+This is a Proof of Concept v2 of Zero-Knowledge Voting system - ZK Votely.
+Check old-version branch for v1.
+This project uses Zero-Knowledge Proofs - [Semaphore protocol](https://semaphore.appliedzkp.org/).

+# Proof of Concept - Flow

-ZK-Proofs template is an extension of [WEB3 Template](https://github.com/Byont-Ventures/web3-template) which is a boilerplate for developing Dapps.
-This project is using 2 libraries for its ZK-Proofs:
+ZK Votely is an extension of [WEB3 Template](https://github.com/Byont-Ventures/web3-template) which is a boilerplate for developing Dapps.
+Stack Summary:

-- [Circom](https://github.com/iden3/circom) - compiler to write circuits (problem statements).
-- [SnarkJS](https://github.com/iden3/snarkjs) - JavaScript implementation of zkSNARK schemes.
+Front-end

+- NextJS, Typescript, WAGMI, Rainbowkit, Semaphore Javascript Libraries

+Back-end

+- The Graph, Apollo client, Solidity, Semaphore Smart contracts.

 ## Getting Started